 The maximum loan amount is 2.5 times the average monthly payroll, plus the other costs identified above, if one includes those.
 The loan covers the period between February 15, 2020, and June 30, 2020.
 A PPP loan is available through June 30, 2020, or until the funds run out, whichever comes first.

-The benefit of a PPP loan is that eight weeks of expenses can be forgiven—that is to say you do not have to repay it—so long as at least 75% of expenses relate to payroll.
+The benefit of a PPP loan is that eight weeks, or 24 weeks as of the June 11 rule, of expenses can be forgiven—that is to say you do not have to repay it—so long as at least 60% of expenses relate to payroll and the balance (at least 40%) is used for approved non-payroll expenses.
 If you subsequently fire or cut pay of any employees, the amount of loan forgiveness will be reduced.
 Accountants suggest that if you aim to have the loan forgiven, be prepared to provide an accounting showing that the funds were disbursed according to the program requirements.
-It is our understanding that the eight-week timeline begins the moment you receive the funds.
-This means you have eight weeks to spend the money and to keep employees on the payroll.
+The loan period begins the moment you receive your payment.
+For loans opened after June 5, 2020, you may elect to have 24 weeks of payroll payments, or you can stay with the original eight weeks.
+You have to apply for your forgiveness within 10 months after the end of the covered period (eight or 24 weeks).
+The eight-week or 24-week timeline begins the moment you receive the funds.
+This means you have eight weeks or 24 weeks to spend the money and to keep employees on the payroll.
 This may not work with your return to work timing.
-If you apply and get the money, you can always decline the money if the timing doesn’t work for you, or you can keep the loan and pay all of it back within the next two years.
+If you apply and get the money, you can always decline the money if the timing doesn’t work for you, or you can keep the loan and pay all of it back within the next five years.

-Here is the SBA webpage regarding this financial assistance option, posted as of April 27, 2020.
+Here is the SBA webpage regarding this financial assistance option, updated as of July 22, 2020.
 It provides more information about the PPP and EIDL.

-EIDL loans are long-term, low-interest loans that must be paid back.
+EIDL loans are long-term, low-interest loans, some of which must be paid back.
+There is a $1,000 grant available that does not need to be repaid.
 In addition, you can apply for a $10,000 advance to help keep you on your feet that does not have to be paid back.